Please submit prior to your initial appointment.

-When 24 hour advanced notice has been given and if my schedule permits, you may be offered a make-up session prior to your next regularly scheduled appointment.
+When 48 hours advanced notice has been given and if my schedule permits, you may be offered a make-up session prior to your next regularly scheduled appointment.
 If a pattern emerges of you being frequently unable to keep weekly appointments, I will evaluate whether you are able to commit to therapy at this time and I reserve the option of suspending or discontinuing treatment with you.
-In the rare occurrence that an emergency situation forces me to cancel your scheduled appointment, I will make every effort to provide you with 24 hour advance notice and to reschedule our session as soon as possible.
+In the rare occurrence that an emergency situation forces me to cancel your scheduled appointment, I will make every effort to provide you with as much advance notice as possible and schedule permitting, to reschedule our session.

 TELEPHONE AND EMAIL CONTACT